Searching ...

 Miami Beach aerial view

-Art deco buildings from the 1920s and 1930s abound if you have a passion for architecture.
+Art Deco buildings from the 1920s and 1930s abound if you have a passion for architecture.
 The Miami Design Preservation League ensures these historical structures stick around for future generations.
 You’ll also find many other styles, like Mediterranean, Florida Keys, and modern.

 Miami Beach does have a vibrant nightlife scene and world-class resorts.
 Many bars and music clubs are concentrated along Ocean Avenue near the resort strip.
 For residents, the nightlife is there when they want it, but many communities have a quiet, suburban feel.